 Whilst it has been a very bumpy ride, in general equity markets have delivered positive returns over the year to date, mostly driven by the returns to resources stocks.
 Our weak currency made our exports very attractive and increased rand earnings to those companies exporting commodities.

-The rand has continued to strengthen against the dollar, but offshore investments priced in Rands still gave positive performance in line with the global stock market recovery from COVID-19.
+The rand has continued to strengthen against the dollar and at the time of writing was under R16 to the US Dollar, but offshore investments priced in Rands still gave positive performance in line with the global stock market recovery from COVID-19.

-In general, fund performance has struggled to deliver the returns that we would have expected for your money, even over longer periods and the returns on anything other than cash are disappointing.
+In general, fund performance has struggled to deliver the returns that we would have expected for your money, even over longer periods and the returns to anything other than cash are disappointing.

-That said, we don’t think cash will provide the stellar relative returns in future as the repo rate is at extremely low levels, and we think risk assets will start to recover their performance.
+That said, we don’t think keeping your money in the bank will provide the stellar relative returns it has in the past as the South African Reserve Bank has reduced interest rates, and we think risk assets will start to recover their performance.

 Changes are coming…

-The efficiency of our portfolios has served investment performance relatively well compared to our industry peers.
+Whilst the efficiency of the portfolios has served investment performance well relative to our industry peers.
 The team at CoreShares and OUTvest are in the process of making changes to the investment allocations in the portfolio.
 We will provide information of these changes in early 2021.

 2020 was the year that no-one predicted.
 It was a year that followed difficult years and many South Africans already weary of low economic growth prospects, high inflation, unemployment and corruption were thrown into a global pandemic that will change the lives of billions of individuals.

 Economies are no different.
 Confidence is one of the leading indicators of recovery and movements in asset prices.
-In our case, confidence needs to come from our government where we need to see progress on prosecuting those responsible for corruption, creating policy certainty, controlling government debt and fixing many of our broken State-Owned Entities.
-It’s is very late in the day, but it is coming.
+In our case, confidence needs to come from our government.
+It’s is very late in the day, but we believe it is coming.

 OUTvest is an authorised FSP.
 All our investments are exposed to risk, not guaranteed and dependent on the performance of the underlying assets.
 Past performance is not indicative of future performance.
 Results are provided for illustrative purposes only and are amount and time horizon dependent.